BoomerangTransport/Rapid-Ride-Request-API/README.md

 }
 ```
 #### `rideDate` | `pickupTime` | `apptTime`
+* Indicates the date received did not pass validation
-* Make sure date is in seconds (not milliseconds) since Unix epoch
+* Make sure the provided date is in seconds (not milliseconds) since Unix epoch
-* Make sure date is not in the past or more than 2 years in the future
+* Make sure the provided date is not in the past or more than 2 years in the future
 ```
 {
    "processed":false,